joshburgess/tagged-ts/README.md

 without specializing the generic type params upon generation.

-The generated utility functions will automatically have the type signatures that you'd want if you were writing them manually.
+The generated utility functions will automatically have roughly the same type signatures that you'd write if you were defining them manually.

 This means less boilerplate & less repetition in your codebase.

-### 2. Supports nullary data constructors modeled as constants
+### 2. Supports modeling nullary data constructors as constants

 Most libraries of this kind represent nullary data constructors, those which take no arguments, as thunks, functions which take no arguments and return the type of the tagged union.
-This isn't the end of the world, but thunks are used instead of constants only because it's much easier to generate thunks, and it requires less run-time information.
+This isn't the end of the world, but these libraries use thunks instead of constants only because it's much easier to generate thunks, and it requires less run-time information.

 However, most libraries offering hand written sum types model nullary constructors as constants, because this is both more convenient and more similar to what you find in languages that feature tagged unions as a native feature, like Haskell, PureScript, Elm, ReasonML/OCaml, F#, etc....

+I think using constants is more ideal, and `tagged-ts` allows you to.

 ### 3. Configurable